cryptologicpsy/Slot-Machine-Game/README.md

 Option to upgrade the graphical interface.
 This project was developed as part of learning Java and represents a simple example of a casino application.

-Feel free to modify or expand the description as needed for your GitHub project.
-If you have any more questions or need further assistance, feel free to ask!